isabella232/data-workbench.en-1/help/home/c-geo-oview/c-wk-img-lyrs/c-trn-img-lyrs/c-proj-info-trn-imgs/c-lat-long-proj.md

 ---
 description: The latitude-longitude projection format (LatLonProjection) in the Terrain Images.cfg file is defined by four parameters for latitude and longitude.
-seo-description: The latitude-longitude projection format (LatLonProjection) in the Terrain Images.cfg file is defined by four parameters for latitude and longitude.
-seo-title: Latitude-Longitude Projections
 solution: Analytics
 title: Latitude-Longitude Projections
 topic: Data workbench